Niveditha1176/sneakers-society/README.md

 # sneakers-society
-a ecommerce website for sneakers
+a e-commerce website for sneakers